Dezodev/DezoTools/README.md

 * Configuration of the number of revision
 * Configuration of the interval of automatic save
 * Display of the images in a lightbox window
+* NEW : Maintenance page
+* NEW : HTML minification

 ## Installation